 In this article, I will go over how to get started with healing.
 I will include a few things that you need to know before you set off on your first healing adventure, and I'll highlight important add-ons that will help you heal better.

 DPS (Damage per Second): Typically the person in your group that is only responsible for dealing damage to the things you are fighting.

 - Healing is a very important role.
 Do not take this role lightly!
 You hold the lives of your group in your palm, literally.
-You have to be very aware of your surroundings, what your group members are doing, and be prepared at a moment’s notice for huge damage spikes.
+You have to be very aware of your surroundings and what your group members are doing, and you must be prepared at a moment’s notice for huge damage spikes.

-- I do not recommend a completely new player to start off by healing.
+- I do not recommend starting out as a healer if you're a completely new player.
 It’s best to get started as a DPS first, and then start tanking or healing.
 This is because everything in the entire game is still new to you.
 You are still learning what things are, and it could be overwhelming if you are healing on top of everything.

 - I did start playing the game almost immediately as a healer, but I went between playing my healer and my warlock for the most part.
 It’s definitely not impossible, because I was a good healer, but I still don’t recommend it.
 Thinking back now, there were so many things that I didn’t know about when healing, and I could have performed so much better if I had waited.

 - Nonetheless, if you do start healing right off the bat, I wish you luck.
 Read the rest of this article and you will start off on the right foot, with minimal issues.